Click here to Skip to main content

 Single linked lists can be constructed either using list literals or the list construction operator :: similar to the one used in F#:

-Records are tuples that provide the possibility to access an element by its name.
-You can also declare records with mutable fields by prefixing field names with (!) operator (which is not possible with tuples):
+Records are tuples that provide the possibility to access an element by its name:

 There are many other data types as well.

-The key thing to know about the Ela type system is that all operations in Ela are abstract.
+The key thing to know about the Ela type system is that most of standard operations in Ela are polymorphic.

 As you have seen above, it is absolutely legal to perform arithmetic operations on tuples.
 Also, strings in Ela are implemented as indexed arrays (like in .NET Framework), but you can also fold them as lists: